-- 1) Ratify the decision of the SG by a simple majority vote; - a) If the Board ratifies the decision of the SGEx to recognize the Constituency, the Constituency will be formally recognized as of the date the Board Resolution is approved. - b) If the Board ratifies the decision of the SGEx to reject the recognition of the Constituency, the application shall be deemed denied without prejudice to the right of the applicant to resubmit a new application. - 2) Reject the decision of the SG by a supermajority (2/3) vote and provide to the SGEx a written statement of its concerns, including an explanation of any criteria elements that were not adequately considered by the SGEx in its decision-making process; or - 3) If the SGEx was unable to reach a decision, the Board shall make a determination to accept or reject the Candidate Constituency's Request for Recognition.
+- 1) Ratify the decision of the SG by a simple majority vote; - a) If the Board ratifies the decision of the SG to recognize the Constituency, the Constituency will be formally recognized as of the date the Board Resolution is approved. - b) If the Board ratifies the decision of the SG to reject the recognition of the Constituency, the application shall be deemed denied without prejudice to the right of the applicant to resubmit a new application. - 2) Reject the decision of the SG by a supermajority (2/3) vote and provide to the SG a written statement of its concerns, including an explanation of any criteria elements that were not adequately considered by the SG in its decision-making process; or - 3) If the SG was unable to reach a decision, the Board shall make a determination to accept or reject the Candidate Constituency's Request for Recognition.

-In its review prior to making a decision, the ICANN Board may ask questions and otherwise consult with the SGEx, the Candidate Constituency proponents, as well as seek public comments regarding the SGEx decision.
+In its review prior to making a decision, the ICANN Board may ask questions and otherwise consult with the SG, the Candidate Constituency proponents, as well as seek input of other interested parties regarding the SG decision.

-If it is not feasible for the Board to take action on the SGEx decision within two Board meetings of receipt of the written SGEx decision, the Board, through a committee designated for this purpose, shall report the circumstances that prevented it from making a final action and its best estimate of the time required to reach an action.
+If it is not feasible for the Board to take action on the SG decision after having considered the matter at two meetings, the Board, through a committee designated for this purpose, shall report the circumstances that prevented it from making a final action and its best estimate of the time required to reach an action.

-E. SGEx Reconsideration
+E. SG Reconsideration

-Within 60 days after receiving a notice of rejection from the Board, the SGEx shall review and consider the comments of the ICANN Board and may either:
+Within 60 days after receiving a notice of rejection from the Board, the SG shall review and consider the comments of the ICANN Board and, according to its internal procedures, may either:

-- 1) Accept the comments of the ICANN Board and, by a simple majority vote, modify its previous decision accordingly; - 2) Reject the comments of the ICANN Board and, by a super majority (2/3) vote, resubmit its original decision to the ICANN Board; or - 3) If the SGEx is unable to reach a decision specified in (1) or (2), the SGEx shall notify the Board of such inability.
-Failure to act within the allowed timeframe will be considered by the Board as an inability of the SGEx to reach a decision.
+- 1) Accept the comments of the ICANN Board and modify its previous decision accordingly; - 2) Reject the comments of the ICANN Board and resubmit its original decision to the ICANN Board; or - 3) If the SG is unable to reach a decision specified in (1) or (2), the SG shall notify the Board of such inability.
+Failure to act within the allowed timeframe will be considered by the Board as an inability of the SG to reach a decision.

-During its review and consideration of the decision of the ICANN Board, the SGEx may engage in a dialogue with the ICANN Board, the Candidate Constituency, as well as consult with the SG community, including the GNSO Council.
-Any further decision of the SGEx shall be in writing, and will be publicly posted, and shall be forwarded to the ICANN Board.
+During its review and consideration of the decision of the ICANN Board, the SG may engage in a dialogue with the ICANN Board, the Candidate Constituency, as well as consult with the SG community.
+Any further decision of the SG shall be in writing, and will be publicly posted, and shall be forwarded to the ICANN Board.